GreptimeTeam/demo-scene/telegraf-ingestion/README.md

 ![Dashboard](media/dashboard.png)

-You can also build charts from the statstics for visualization:
+You can also build charts from the statistics for visualization:

 ![Workbench](media/panels.png)